webmeshproj/webmeshproj.github.io/content/documentation/installation-instructions.md

 ## Kubernetes

-The prefered method for using Webmesh on Kubernetes is via the [operator](https://github.com/webmeshproj/operator).
+The prefered method for using Webmesh on Kubernetes is via the [CNI](https://github.com/webmeshproj/webmesh-cni).
-More documentation will be available both here and in the operator repository soon.
+An operator is also in development [here](https://github.com/webmeshproj/operator), but is still heavily a work in progress.